stanleynguyen/learning-zoo/README.md

 ### In-class hardware system
-We mount micro-controllers with buttons on class chairs to allow student to express their not-understanding by pressing the button
+We mount micro-controllers with buttons on class chairs to allow student to express their not-understanding by pressing the button.
+Also, there is a light that would light up if enough students do not understand the current topic, to alert the lecturer and thus respond in real time.

 ### Data Analytics Application
 Instructors can use the app to access the history of all classes that they taught